DDD-Moore/early-career-puertorico/logistics.md

 **Hotel**: GBMF will cover costs for your hotel room for May 30 check-in - June 2 check-out (minus incidentals).
 Additional nights are available at a reduced rate; you will be responsible for any additional nights.

-**Food**: GBMF will be providing meals during the symposium, plus a meal stipend for your two travel days.
+**Food**: GBMF will be providing meals during the symposium, plus a meal stipend for your two travel days ($50 max per day).
 Receipts are not necessary for food costs.

 **Other expenses**: GBMF will cover all other reasonable expenses, including ground transportation, incidentals, baggage fees etc. Receipts will be required for all expenses greater than $75.